basarat/typescript-book/docs/types/mixins.md

 > [A mixin is] a function that
  1. takes a constructor,
- 1. declares a class that extends that constructor,
+ 1. creates a class that extends that constructor, with new functionality
- 1. adds members to that new class, and
- 1. returns the class itself.
+ 1. returns the new class

 A complete example